Our 2013 Board of Directors

 Ms. Fong Kushida firmly believes in giving back to her community.
 She has served as a member for the Sacramento Children and Families Commission, on the board of United Way, California Capital Region, Hemispheres Art Academy, and served as board member for the Broadway Downtown Partnership.
 She most recently served as Chair of Community Benefits for Sutter Health, and serves on the Wells Fargo Community Advisory Board.
 In addition, she joined the boards of Linking Education and Economic Development (LEED) and Valley Vision, a regional action partnership fostering regional cooperation in the six-county region.

 Ms. Fong Kushida has served on the Sutter Health Sacramento Sierra Region Board of Directors since 2007.
-She served on the Finance and Planning Committee in 2007-08 and again in 2013.
-She has also served on the Medical Policy and Credentialing committees and on the SMCS MEC.
+She served on the SSR/SMF Finance and Planning Committee in 2007-08 and again since 2013.
+She has also served on the Safety & Quality and Credentialing committees and on the SMCS MEC.
 She is past chair of the SMCS Community Benefit Committee.

 Ms. Fong Kushida has received various awards, among them the Outstanding Women Leaders, National Association of Women Business Owners, Sacramento Valley Chapter.
 She and her husband, Victor, own Kushida Audio and Video Services, a family-run business serving the Sacramento community since 1954.
 They have one daughter.

 Mr. Fry joined the Sutter organization in 1982 as an administrative resident at Sutter General Hospital in Sacramento.
 Over the ensuing years he held increasingly responsible administrative positions both at the local affiliate level and region level, with responsibilities covering the breadth of Sutter Health's services.